isomerpages/mti-cap/pages/For Business Owners.md

       <p>The Government continues to extend support to businesses to defray operating costs.
 Read more <a href="https://go.gov.sg/469pwq">here</a>.
 				</p>

 <p>For a better understanding of the support available to grow your business, reach out to our SME Centres.
-Book a consultation [here](https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/network-of-partners/sme-centres/overview)
+Book a consultation <a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/network-of-partners/sme-centres/overview">here</a>.

 </p>